The Indie Web's Overcompensation

 Confrontational Anonymity is a Cop-out

 If instead you're posting on the Internet, then going out of your way to be as anonymous as possible is cowardice.
 If you are afraid to show your face, people are not going to be as likely to trust what you're saying and it further insinuates you don't stand for anything.
+Internet debates are very low energy and pathetic, especially with pseudonyms.
 If you want to speak out, you should start in your local community anyways.

 One last thing the Internet has ruined is the availability of information.
 Many may take that as nothing should be censored, but I'm calling out the complete opposite: that the web makes too much information available.
 The idea anyone has the ability to look something up just because they can, is in many ways too much of a power trip to muster.
 It leads to people ever chasing after the truth, yet never knowing it.